-I baked two loves of Cranberry Orange Cinnamon Swirl Bread, one for each of my favorite ways to enjoy breakfast.
+I baked two loaves of Cranberry Orange Cinnamon Swirl Bread, one for each of my favorite ways to enjoy breakfast.

 I also smear my slice with extra butter and make a really loud (likely unattractive) MMMMMM!!! noise, since I can benefit from the lack of witnesses.
 Morning peace is broken.
 Time for a second slice.

-For the recipe, I adapted my whole wheat Cinnamon Swirl Bread, adding orange zest to the dough and chopped fresh cranberries to the filling.
+For the recipe, I adapted my whole wheat Cinnamon Swirl Bread with Hazelnuts, adding orange zest to the dough and chopped fresh cranberries to the filling.
 The cranberries add a bright pop to every bite and keep the dough from becoming overly sweet.

 Cranberry Orange Cinnamon Swirl Bread

 - 1 1/2 cups white whole wheat flour

 - 1 packet Red Star Platinum Yeast (scant 2 1/4 teaspoons)

 - 2 tablespoons butter, melted and at room temperature